CozyWorld guide

 Best for: Co-op stone-age farming and community growth

-Play this when you want a farming game that feels communal and different.
-It keeps the cosy loop, but swaps the usual shop-and-town rhythm for something older and warmer.
+Why it works here: Play this when you want a farming game that feels communal and different.
+It keeps the cozy loop, but swaps the usual shop-and-town rhythm for something older and warmer.

 If you only have a short break, Harvest Grid gives you the crop timing and harvest tension straight away in the browser.
 If you want a longer save file, Stardew Valley and Fields of Mistria are easy places to start.